geoschem/HEMCO/docs/source/config/basic-examples.rst

 .. note::

-   The following sectoins contain simple HEMCO configuration file examples for demonstration purposes.
+   The following sections contain simple HEMCO configuration file examples for demonstration purposes.
 If you are using HEMCO with an external model, then your HEMCO configuration file may be more complex than the examples shown below.